rybplayer/PowerOutageVisualization/README.md

 According to the United States [National Oceanic and Atmospheric Administration (NOAA)](https://coast.noaa.gov/states/fast-facts/economics-and-demographics.html), almost 40% of the U.S. population live on the coast, despite these areas being less than 10% of the U.S. land mass (excluding Alaska).
 As such, the reliability of power outages in such areas impact the stability of many people.
 That said, the coast is not without drawbacks, being prone to disasters such as hurricanes and floods that do not impact inland territories as much, as detailed by the NOAA [here](https://oceanservice.noaa.gov/facts/coastalthreat.html).
 Of course, this presents new challenges to the power infastructure in such areas.

-Thus, the goal for this project is to explore the relationship of a state being coastal — which we define as having a coastline — or inland — which we define as having no coastline — on the power outages it experiences?
+Thus, the goal for this project is to explore the relationship of a state being coastal — which we define as having a coastline — or inland — which we define as having no coastline — on the power outages it experiences.

 To do so we will explore a dataset of major power outages in the U.S. from January 2000 to July 2016 comprising of 1354 rows and 56 data columns.
 This data was collected by Purdue's Laboratory for Advancing Sustainable Critical Infastructure [here](https://engineering.purdue.edu/LASCI/research-data/outages), and whose complete data description can be found [here](https://www.sciencedirect.com/science/article/pii/S2352340918307182).